caiannello/WAV2VGM/README.md

 ## Notes

+  - The spectrogram is made by slicing the input wave into 4096 byte samples, with 32-samples of overlap per slice.
+Each spectrum is 2048-bins spanning a frequency range of 0Hz to 22050 Hz, at about 10.8 Hz per bin.
+The frequency range shown on screen scaled up by three though, from 0Hz (bottom) to 7350 Hz (top).

-There is much room for improvement in this project.
+There is much room for improvement in this project:

   - The code is quite disorganized and slow, and the user interface is sparse and unintuitive.